AI in Cybersecurity: The Double-Edged Sword

 Conclusion

-AI is reshaping the cyber landscape – both as a shield and a sword.
+AI is reshaping the cyber landscape as both a defensive multiplier and an offensive accelerator.
+Organisations that focus on both advanced tools and foundational controls will be better positioned to manage this new equilibrium.
 While it enables defenders to react faster and smarter, it also gives cybercriminals unprecedented tools to deceive, infiltrate, and exploit.

 To stay secure, organizations must adopt a layered defence strategy that includes cutting-edge tools and foundational protections like DMARC.